Robert Mueller Chasing Brexit Leaders Nigel Farage, Arron Banks As Persons Of Interest, ‘New Yorker’ Reports

 With barely over a week to go before Brexit — the United Kingdom’s exit from the European Union — is scheduled to take effect, as CNN reports, a new report published this week indicates that two of the leading political figures behind the 2016 Brexit “Leave” campaign are under investigation by Robert Mueller, the United States special counsel probing Russian interference in the 2016 Donald Trump presidential campaign.

-Those two figures are Nigel Farage, the 54-year-old former leader of Britain’s right-wing, anti-immigration UKIP party, and Arron Banks, 53, a businessman who made the single largest donation in British political history, to benefit the “Leave” campaign.
+Those two figures are Nigel Farage, the 54-year-old former leader of Britain’s right-wing, anti-immigration UKIP party, and Arron Banks, 53, a businessman who made the single largest donation in British political history to benefit the “Leave” campaign.
 Banks donated or “loaned” the equivalent of $10 million to “Leave” — the campaign that supported Britain’s departure from the EU — a sum that, according to a Washington Post report, may have been funneled through Banks from another, still mysterious source.

 Banks is facing a criminal investigation in Britain over his Brexit “Leave” financing, but according to a report published in the March 25 issue of The New Yorker magazine, both Banks and Farage have now been swept up into Mueller’s Russia investigation.